London & Scotland Escape

 Optimize Your Free Time

 Not sure how to fill your free time?
 Lucky for you, we offer “optional excursions” for just that!
 If you did not purchase EF Ultimate Break Optional Excursions before the trip began, you can log into your Online Account and do so on tour.
-However, to avoid increased prices for these activities on tour, you should purchase these optionals before your trip begins.
-Optionals on this tour may include (prices increase on tour):
+Prices for these optional excursions will increase on tour, so please check your online account for available add ons.

 Live Like a Local